All COVID-19 Prevention Plan Requirements

 Even if not required at the federal level, employers should develop and implement a COVID-19 prevention program/plan.
 Under the Occupational Safety and Health Act’s “General Duty Clause,” employers must provide workers with a safe and healthy workplace.
 Employers can meet this requirement by, in part, implementing a COVID-19 plan to protect both their workers and the public.
 Developing and implementing a COVID-19 plan also demonstrates an employer’s commitment to employee safety and minimizes the risk of government enforcement actions, workers’ compensation claims, and employment litigation.

-California, New York, Oregon, and Virginia require employers to develop and implement COVID-19 prevention plans.
-The requirements for these plans are outlined below.
+California, Oregon, and Virginia require employers to develop and implement COVID-19 prevention plans.

 More Than 1,500 Employers Trust Us With Their Compliance Training